kds215/addend/README.md

  explore large python code files where the number of indent spaces on each line of code has a syntactical meaning for python interpreters.

- 'addend' adds #comments, like '# :end: if', for easier sound recognition when a syntax block structure has ended as defined by python's space indentation rules.
-Those added '# :end:' comment lines are placed whenever a syntax block has ended.
+ 'addend' adds #comments, like '`# :end: if`','`# :end: for`' etc, for easier sound recognition when a syntax block structure has ended as defined by python's space indentation rules.
+Those added '`# :end:`' comment lines are placed whenever a syntax block has ended.
 Hopefully, these #comments provides guidance for VI folks while they simultaneously deciphering python code and intently listening to unfamiliar python code with their favorite reader like JAWS or NVDA.